 When we deliberate about beaches, we discuss relaxing on the sands, playing in the water, wobbling in the waves, taking a walk on the beachside, watching the sun, trying adventure sports, etc.

-How many of us really go beyond to understand the seas and ocean and take interest in what is going inside the deep blue water.
+How many of us really go beyond to understand the seas and ocean and take an interest in what is going on inside the deep blue water?
 We live on land and we discuss and talk about our city, country, etc. – the boundaries that human beings have created, but the water in the ocean is one single expanse.

 Though technically humans have demarcated oceans as well, the life that resides inside the waters is free to travel and most importantly plays a critical role in our survival.